 VET Student Loans

-Explore your fees and payment options.
-Learn about the VET Student Loan program and check your eligibility.
+Explore your fee and payment options, learn about the VET Student Loan program and check your eligibility.

 From 1 January 2017, the Commonwealth VET Student Loans program replaced the VET FEE-HELP loan program.

 This Commonwealth Government program allows you to access loans for courses that: